cdl-geneseo/geneseo-dictionary/N/Narc.md

 # Narc

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Narc

 Created by  Unknown User (lav4), last modified by  Unknown User (baj2) on Nov 20, 2012

 1) noun: Short for a Narcotics officer.
 A member of Law Enforcement that enforces drug laws.
 (Obsolete, 2012.
 Joyce)  2) noun: A person who is not a member of Law Enforcement but turns you into the police for doing or dealing drugs.